DanielKolsi/SharesManager/README.md

 I developed and executed the program from Eclipse Neon (4.6.2).
 No external jars besides JUnit 4 are required (junit.jar)

+## The solution in a nutshell

+The solution prints an entity income and outgoing report, newest date first, where entity income or outgoing daily trade amounts are summed up.
+This is followed by a rank report of entities (income and outgoing separated), ranked according to their settlement trade amount, highest amount having the Rank 1.

+The solution ensures that the settlement is adjusted to a next working day if it happens to be on holiday.
+The work week depends on the currency, i.e. if the currency is AED or SAR, the workweek is from Sunday to Thursday, otherwise it's from Monday to Friday.

 ## Made assumptions